-- 1 A student completing the Bachelor of Arts and Bachelor of Computer and Information Sciences as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Arts at least 195 points - (i) core papers: 45 points and A student completing this conjoint programme is not required to take CLSY703, CULN795 or MAOR707. - (ii) a major: at least 120 points with at least 45 points at level 6 and 45 points at level 7 from one of the majors identified in the Bachelor of Arts Regulations and - (iii) the remaining points from papers listed in the Bachelor of Arts Table and - (b) Bachelor of Computer and Information Sciences at least 255 points - (i) core papers: 165 points with 45 points at level 6 and A student completing this conjoint programme is not required to take COMP704.
-COMM501 can be substituted for COMM504 and is included in 1(a)(i). - (ii) a major: at least 90 points from one of the majors identified in the Bachelor of Computer and Information Sciences Regulations with at least 45 points at level 6 or above and at least 45 points at level 7 A student completing this conjoint programme is not required to take COMP702 or - A student completing this conjoint programme is not required to take COMP102 or COMP703.
+- A student completing the Bachelor of Arts and Bachelor of Computer and Information Sciences as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Arts at least 195 points - (i) core papers: 45 points\ and \ A student completing this conjoint programme is not required to take CLSY703, CULN795 or MAOR707. - a major: at least 120 points with at least 45 points at level 6 and 45 points at level 7 from one of the majors identified in the Bachelor of Arts Regulations and - (iii) the remaining points from papers listed in the Bachelor of Arts Table and - (b) Bachelor of Computer and Information Sciences at least 255 points - (i) core papers: 165 points\ with 45 points at level 6 and \ A student completing this conjoint programme is not required to take COMP704.
+COMM501 can be substituted for COMM504 and is included in 1(a)(i). - a major: at least 90 points\ from one of the majors identified in the Bachelor of Computer and Information Sciences Regulations with at least 45 points at level 6 or above and at least 45 points at level 7 \ A student completing this conjoint programme is not required to take COMP702 or COMP703.

-- (c) Common Papers 60 points at level 7 - 60 points Conjoint Cooperative Education Project COMP707. - A student is required to address both their Bachelor of Arts major and Bachelor of Computer and Information Sciences major in Conjoint Cooperative Education Project COMP707 and shall have their project approved by the programme leader for each of the component degrees.
+- (c) Common Papers 60 points at level 7 - (i) 60 points Conjoint Cooperative Education Project COMP707. - 2 A student is required to address both their Bachelor of Arts major and Bachelor of Computer and Information Sciences major in Conjoint Cooperative Education Project COMP707 and shall have their project approved by the programme leader for each of the component degrees.

-Refer to the Bachelor of Arts Regulations (page 404) and Bachelor of Computer and Information Sciences Regulations (page 434).
+Refer to the Bachelor of Arts Regulations (page 431) and Bachelor of Computer and Information Sciences Regulations (page 465).